zurinaza/ESD-Competency/README.md

   <!-- ================= 01 INTRODUCTION ================= -->
   <section id="view-intro">
     <div class="eyebrow">Stage 01 &#183; Introduction</div>
-    <h1>Teaching and assessing the eight ESD competencies</h1>
+    <h1>About this module</h1>
-    <p class="lede">A working module for embedding Education for Sustainable Development into a course you already teach &#8212; from each competency, through the pedagogy that develops it, to a rubric that survives an exam board.
-Built clause by clause on UNESCO (2017) and assessed under UPM's PLO12.</p>
+    <p class="lede">A working module for embedding Education for Sustainable Development into a course you already teach, built on UNESCO (2017) and assessed under UPM's PLO12.</p>

     <div class="heroband">
       <div class="herobadge">ESD</div>